+I take LSD.
 Can use of LSD make it harder for me to get pregnant?

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.

-Can use of LSD during pregnancy cause other pregnancy complications?
+Could taking LSD cause other pregnancy complications?

 Long term studies have not been done to follow pregnancies with exposure to LSD to see if using LSD during pregnancy causes learning or behavioral problems for the child.